Configuring HPE GreenLake SSO SAML Authentication with ADFS

 - Testing step 2: SP-Initiated test authentication

-- Testing step 3: iDP-Initiated test authentication
+- Testing step 3: IdP-Initiated test authentication

 In this blog post, I will walk you through the steps required to configure Microsoft Active Directory Federation Services as a SAML identity provider (IdP) for HPE GreenLake and HPE Compute Ops Management.